Ansarullah Bangla Team

-The Ansarullah Bangla Team (ABT), also called Ansar Bangla is a terrorist organization in Bangladesh, implicated in crimes including some brutal attacks and murders of atheist bloggers from 2013 to 2015 and a bank heist in April 2015.
-The gang was outlawed days after the bank robbery by the Ministry of Home Affairs on 25 May 2015.
-The group has been claimed by police to be linked to Islami Chhatra Shibir, the student wing of Jamaat-e-Islami party in Bangladesh.
+The Ansarullah Bangla Team (ABT) (আনসারুল্লাহ বাংলা টিম), also known as Ansar-al Islam Bangladesh or Ansar Bangla is a militant organization in Bangladesh, implicated in many terrorist activities including attacks and murders of atheist bloggers from 2013 to 2015.
+Bangladesh Police arrested one member of Ansarullah Bangla Team for connection with Ashulia bank robbery.

-Confessions of five members of the group were recorded by Dhaka Metropolitan Magistrate Harun-or-Rashid that continued from 1 pm to 8 pm relating to the murder of Ahmed Rajib Haider on February 15, 2013.
-Another four have been arrested for the attack on blogger Asif Mohiuddin.
-They also claimed responsibility for the murder of three atheist bloggers, Avijit Roy, Oyasiqur Rahman Babu, and Ananta Bijoy Das, and murder of Rajshahi University sociology professor AKM Shafiul Islam.

-According to the Terrorism Research & Analysis Consortium, the ABT is an al Qaeda inspired Islamic extremist group in Bangladesh that started its activities during 2007 as the Jama’atul Muslemin funded by different NGOs.
-The group ceased to operate when funding ended.
-It resurfaced during 2013 as the ABT.
-Ansarullah Bangla Team is a front group for al-Qaeda in the Indian Subcontinent.

 History

 A new report in 2013 identified Muhammad Jasimuddin Rahmani as the spiritual leader of a militant group in Bangladesh.
 He was inspired by Anwar al-Awlaki, who had been killed by the US.
 He was suspected of building an Islamist terror network in Bangladesh for about minimum 5 years.
-They shared their views on a website called “Ansarulla Bangla Team”.
-The server of the website was located in Pakistan.
 Muhammad Jasimuddin Rahmani was the Imam of Hatembagh mosque, Dhanmondi.
-The organization has a presence on Facebook where it publishes propaganda and names its targets.
 Many of its supporters online are also supporters of Bangladesh Islami Chhatra Shibir and Bangladesh Jamaat-e-Islami.

+On December 17 and 18, 2024, the Special Task Force (STF), a special branch of the Assam Police, arrested 8 members of the Ansarullah Bangla Team from various places in West Bengal, Kerala and Assam.

 Militant activity

 Murders

 The ABT claimed responsibility for some of the prominent murders and attacks of atheist bloggers, including Ahmed Rajib Haider, Asif Mohiuddin, Avijit Roy, Oyasiqur Rahman, Ananta Bijoy Das and AKM Shafiul Islam.

-On 21 November, two of the men sentenced to death for the murder of Avijit Roy escaped from a courtroom in Dhaka, assisted by men on motorbikes armed with chemical sprays.
+On 21 November 2022, two of the men sentenced to death for the murder of Avijit Roy escaped from a courtroom in Dhaka, assisted by men on motorbikes armed with chemical sprays.